jamessynge/TinyAlpacaServer/README.md

     Unlike the above macros, this defines a full specialization of the variadic class template `ProgmemStringStorage`.
-The template declares a static function MakeProgmemStringView that returns a ProgmemStringView instance.
+The template declares a static function MakeProgmemStringView that returns a mcucore::ProgmemStringView
+    instance.
 The storage class has a static array holding the characters of the string, without a terminating NUL.
 One advantage of TASLIT over TAS_DEFINE_LITERAL is that the compiler and linker should collapse multiple occurrences of TASLIT(x) with the same value of x.
 A downside of using TASLIT is that it uses some fancy compile time type deduction to determine the length of the string, and this slows compilation.

 1. Using the `TAS_FLASHSTR(value)` macro inline in expressions, such as: